 Chief networking officer

 Samir is a Bay Area local from Fremont, California.
 He is a fourth year public health student at UC Berkeley, where he discovered that his passion lies in health policy and management.
 Currently, he is working as an undergraduate research assistant in the Prevention Research Center at Stanford Medical School.
 Aside from conducting community research, Samir’s academic interests lie in teaching, learning, and surveying topics in comparative healthcare systems.
-In his free time, he enjoys sleeping.

 Chief product officer